Long grand slam in 10th, Mariners sweep Rays in 4-game set

 TRAINER’S ROOM

-Mariners: Manager Scott Servais said RHP Erik Swanson (right groin strain) will throw a bullpen session on Monday before likely starting a rehab assignment with Triple-A Tacoma.
+Mariners: France held his wrist and was visited by a trainer after a strikeout swing to end the ninth inning.
+He remained in the game at first base in the top of the 10th before being removed for Trammel.
+France had missed time with a wrist injury in May, and manager Scott Servais said he would have an MRI on Monday. … Servais said RHP Erik Swanson (right groin strain) will throw a bullpen session on Monday before likely starting a rehab assignment with Triple-A Tacoma.

 UP NEXT